 We advise and represent you in all matters of competition law.
-This protects companies from unfair competition.
-If, for example, a competitor advertises misleadingly, makes use of third-party services or “exploits” or deliberately hinders them.
-In this case, claims for injunction, information or damages may exist.
+This protects companies from unfair competition, where for example, a competitor advertises misleadingly, makes use of third-party services or ‘exploits’ or deliberately hinders them.
+In cases like these, claims for injunction, information or damages may exist.

 We help you with the demanding enforcement and defence of claims under competition law.
 The legal situation is not always clear due to a dynamic jurisdiction and complex regulations.
 We attach great importance to a quick legal assessment, because in competition law, initial clarification often takes place in summary proceedings.

 You might also ask yourself one of the following questions …

 In this situation, the warning party regularly demands the submission of a cease and desist declaration with the threat of penalty, as well as damages and reimbursement of expenses.
 The warning may also make demands regarding further acts of infringement.